smcommits/TheNewYork-Times/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# SignUp Page
+# The New York Times

-> This project contains a clone of mint.com's signup page.
+> This project contains a clone of NY times article page.

 ![screenshot](./project-screenshot.png)